NadeemSamaali/LinearAlgebraSoftware/README.md

 This sub-library contains an arithmeic expression parser, which parses and evaluates user inputted numerical expressions using the PEMDAS principle of operator priority using the `parse` command.
 Currently supports addition, substraction, multiplication, division and paranthesis grouping.

 ### App.py
-Contains the code which allows users to interact with the different methods performing the matrix and vector operations.
+Console-based software allowing users to interact with LinearSpace features.

 ### m_save.json
 JSON save file containing the matrices / vectors saved by the user.
 Can be loaded into App.py for furter manipulation.